limserhane/Butterfly/README.md

 Butterfly is developped to be used as a static library.

 ---
-To compile the library, use the root makefile.
+To compile the library, CMake tool is required.

 ### Install library
 ```